Missouri is located in the Midwest of the U.S. The Show Me State is covered by grassy plains and bordered by the heavily-forested Ozark Mountains.

 Bluegill are found during the summer lurking around the structure and the many bridge pillars throughout the Lake.
 Use crickets or nightcrawlers to land a tasty 8-inch fish or two.

-5. Truman Lake
+5. Fishing in Missouri Truman Lake

 Truman Lake is a 55,600-acre lake that’s located here in Harry S. Truman State Park, west-central Missouri.
 The clear waters, spectacular bluffs, and glorious summer and fall colors make Truman Lake a great vacation spot.
 There’s plenty to do here.
 As well as fishing, you can spend time hiking, wildlife watching, boating, or swimming.
 You can camp here too if you want to extend your stay.